With 70 pct of Brazilian FPSO market already covered, Wilson Sons preparing for rise in demand

 Brazil’s port and maritime logistics operator Wilson Sons is anticipating an increase in the FPSO demand and has already cornered the Brazilian market by serving 70 per cent of the chartered FPSOs in the country.

-The company explained on Tuesday that the estimates of the oil and gas sector indicate growth, with new FPSO units coming into operation in the next five years.
+The company says that the estimates of the oil and gas sector indicate growth, with new FPSO units coming into operation in the next five years.

 Marcio Panisset, Wilson Sons Agency regional manager, remarked: “The FPSO market has great growth prospects in the country.
 Industry estimates show that up to 26 units are expected to start operating in the next five years.
 This is without considering the oil exploration areas acquired in the 2017 to 2019 rounds.
 Wilson Sons has a strong presence in this market and we are preparing for the increase in demand.”